 The Company has also served as an ambassador for Atlanta nationally and internationally, performing around the globe - from the stages of Taipei in Taiwan to the Presidential Palace and the Sejong Cultural Arts Center in Seoul, Korea.
 In 1996, the Company performed during the Olympic Arts Festival/Cultural Olympiad, and, in 1999, Atlanta Ballet debuted in London, performing John McFall’s enchanting Peter Pan as the centerpiece of Royal Festival Hall’s millennium celebration.
 In 2013, Atlanta Ballet embarked on a two-week tour to China, where it was one of only two American dance companies represented at the National Ballet of China’s inaugural “International Ballet Season.”

-In 1996, John McFall established the Centre for Dance Education and identified Sharon Story as dean.
-The Centre is dedicated to nurturing young dancers while providing an outlet for adults to express their creativity through different courses.
-The Centre offers classes for children as young as two, an acclaimed pre-professional division, and a spectrum of dance classes ranging from ballet to tap.
-Students enrolled in the Centre’s programs enjoy opportunities to perform with the professional Company, and students receive first priority in casting for roles in Atlanta Ballet’s Nutcracker, as well as other productions.
+In 1996, John McFall established the Centre for Dance Education (CDE) and identified Sharon Story as dean.
+The CDE is dedicated to nurturing young dancers while providing an outlet for adults to express their creativity through different courses.
+It also offers classes for children as young as two, an acclaimed pre-professional division called the Academy, and a spectrum of dance classes ranging from ballet to tap.
+Students enrolled in the CDE’s programs enjoy opportunities to perform with the professional Company, and students receive first priority in casting for roles in The Nutcracker, as well as other productions.
 The Centre for Dance Education also prides itself on its renowned community programs.
 School programs have increased the spirit and grades of thousands of metro Atlanta schoolchildren.
-The Centre has been a tireless leader of dance education.
+The CDE has been a tireless leader of dance education.

 Through endeavors such as these, Atlanta Ballet continues Miss Dorothy’s vision.
 Atlanta Ballet's commitment to dance education and performance has inspired audiences everywhere through the empowering joy of dance.